MadisonJMyers/Using-the-Apache-SystemML-API-on-a-Spark-Shell-/README.md

 scala> baseStats.asRDDStringIJV.collect
 res5: Array[String] = Array(1 1 30.0, 1 2 58.0, 1 3 0.0, 1 4 0.0, 2 1 83.0, 2 2 69.0, 2 3 52.0, 2 4 0.0, ...
 1...

-## I think that's a great start to using SystemML with Spark Shell!
+## I think that's a great start to using SystemML with Spark Shell on the IBM Analytics Engine!
 Once you're done you can quit to exit.

 :quit

-# You have successfully set up your computer for running SystemML and Spark, loaded the Spark shell, ran scripts, loaded data and run some examples!!
+# You have successfully set up your computer for running SystemML and Spark on the IBM Analytics Engine (IAE), loaded the Spark shell, ran scripts, loaded data and run some examples!!
 Congrats!!
+Now go save the world with these awesome new skills.

  Copyright 2017 IBM Corp.
 All Rights Reserved.